2019 BLUE IRIS LANDSCAPES Limited. All rights reserved.

 7.1.
 In spite of delivery having been made, property in the Goods shall not pass from the Supplier until the Customer has paid the price of all the Goods under the Agreement and no other sums are due from the Customer to the Supplier.

 7.2.
 Until the property in the Goods passes to the Customer, the Customer shall hold the Goods and each of them on a fiduciary basis as a custodier/bailee for the Supplier.
-The Customer shall store the Services separately from all other Goods in its possession and marked in such a way that they are clearly identified as the property of the Supplier.
+The Customer shall store the Goods separately from all other Goods in its possession and marked in such a way that they are clearly identified as the property of the Supplier.
 The Customer shall not destroy, deface or obscure any identifying mark or packaging on or relating to the Goods.
 The Customer shall maintain the Goods in satisfactory condition.

 7.3.
 Until such time as property in the Goods passes from the Supplier to the Customer, the Customer shall, upon request, deliver up such Goods to the Supplier.
 If the Customer fails to do so, the Supplier may enter upon any premises owned or occupied or controlled by the Customer where the Goods are situated and repossess the Goods.